TheJambrose/FEM-CSS/2-flexbox-intro/README.md

 # 2-flexbox-intro
-No exercises for this chapter.
-Celebrate the good times!
+~~No exercises for this chapter.
+Celebrate the good times!~~ Wait.
+I spoke to soon. this folder was just not arranged like I expected.